Have you ever asked yourself what page load time tips the website speed optimization experts implemented to increase the

-Here are some key tips Jonathan wants us to know when reducing mobile page load time:
+Here are some mobile optimization tips Jonathan wants us to know when reducing mobile page load time:

 - Use Google’s PageSpeed Tools and services such as Yslow and SingleHop to minimize server response time to within 200ms.

 - Place CSS files at the top of your source code and JS files at the bottom.

 - Manage your images by resizing them where necessary.
 According to Jonathan: “by specifying width and height, images function as responsive page elements utilized according to the screen size of the target mobile device.”